 Growing up, when mom served a whole roast chicken, everyone attacked the thighs, legs, and wings, leaving the the breast til the end because it was so dry.
 But once I got older and learned about nutrition (innocence is bliss!), I thought, “oh fine!
 Breast is okaaay, I guess.”

-The Iron You using breast meat, I thought, "this chicken breast recipe looks pretty awesome."
+When I saw these gorgeous kebab from The Iron You using breast meat, I thought, “this chicken breast recipe looks pretty awesome.”
 But, alas, this was a big epic fail my first time around.
-The recipe itself wasn't the problem.
+The recipe itself wasn’t the problem.
 It was the fact that I was too lazy to take out my grill and grill the darn chicken.
 Instead I set it to broil.
 According to the recipe, one broils for a few minutes and ta-da, you get nice grilled chicken.